-Study in art will allow students to understand and appreciate art while understanding the significant role art has played in the expression of ideas throughout history.
-Students in lower grades will learn to recognize and describe art forms from a variety of historical eras and places, while learning that art takes many forms and has many purposes.
-Students will study and reproduce styles and techniques used by artists, and they will discuss art by examining and critiquing the work of artists.
-Students in upper elementary and middle school grades will focus on comparing and contrasting artwork from different time periods, cultures, artists, and mediums.
-Historical and contemporary art will be studied as students create a variety of original works using appropriate styles and mediums to express themes, tone, mood, and images.
+Students in lower grades learn to recognize and describe art forms from a variety of historical eras and places, while learning that art takes many forms and has many purposes.
+Students in upper elementary and middle school grades examine artwork from different time periods, cultures, artists, and mediums in order to critique, compare, and contrast various works.
+Students create a variety of original works using appropriate styles and mediums to express themes, tone, mood and images, having first studied and reproduced styles and techniques used by historical and contemporary artists.